ceosion/irobot-interview-project/docs/take-home-assignment.md

 * Create an account on http://food2fork.com
 * Create a Python executable that accomplishes the following:
-    * Read in a series of ingredients o When the user has finished entering the ingredients, use those ingredients to search for recipes online
+    * Read in a series of ingredients
+    * When the user has finished entering the ingredients, use those ingredients to search for recipes online
     * Using the most popular recipe that contains all of the supplied ingredients, display to the user which ingredients are missing from the recipe.
 * Upload the solution to GitHub, complete with a readme containing instructions.
 * We should be able to clone your repository, and run your solution following your instructions, so don't forget to include instructions on any dependencies used.